-- JavaTM Runtime Environment 7 - Flash Player (until EOL on 12/31/20)
+- JavaTM Runtime Environment 7

+- Flash Player (until EOL on 12/31/20)

-Adobe Reader
+- Adobe Reader

 Please review your course syllabus for any additional plugins required for your class.
-Popup blockers can cause access issues if not correctly configured.
 It is important to allow popups from fortis.instructure.com.

-ADDITIONAL ADMISSIONS REQUIREMENTS FOR THE NURSING PROGRAMS
+ADDITIONAL ADMISSIONS REQUIREMENTS FOR THE ASSOCIATE DEGREE IN NURSING PROGRAM

-In addition to the General Admissions Requirements, the following are additional admissions requirements for the Nursing program.
+In addition to the General Admissions Requirements, the following are additional admissions requirements for the Associate Degree in Nursing (ADN) program.